For Premiere Pro system requirements, see the Adobe website.

 A database retains links to each of the cached media files.
-This media cache database is shared with Adobe Media Encoder, After Effects, Premiere Pro, Encore, and Soundbooth, so each of these applications can each read from and write to the same set of cached media files.
+This media cache database is shared with Adobe Media Encoder, After Effects, Premiere Pro, and Audition, so each of these applications can each read from and write to the same set of cached media files.
 If you change the location of the database from within any of these applications, the location is updated for the other applications, too.
 Each application can use its own cache folder, but the same database keeps track of them.

 To move the media cache or the media cache database, click the respective Browse, button.